Klemek/discord-analyst/README.md

 # Discord Analyst

-When you need statistics about your server
+When you need statistics about your discord server

 * `%emotes` - gives you a full ranking of the server emotes by usage
 * `%emotes #channel` - same for a specific channel